conjurdemos/docker-secrets/README.md

 ENV
 ```

-Create the `conjur.conf` which Wordpress will use:
+Create the `conjur.conf` which Wordpress will use to connect to Conjur

 ```
 conjur init -f ./conjur.conf